EthanMcBloxxer/ethanmcbloxxer.github.io/published/luau-documentation.md

 *A compiled list of very simply explained functions and constants part of the Luau (Roblox's sandboxed Lua) language.*

+[Contributions](https://github.com/EthanMcBloxxer/ethanmcbloxxer.github.io/edit/main/published/luau-documentation.md) are welcome, but you'll need a GitHub account and know how to pull request.

 ## Primitive

 tba (string, number, int, Variant, type checking, etc)